Book Two in the Night Rebel series

 Ian’s memories might be fragmented, but this master vampire isn’t about to be left behind by the woman who entranced him, bound herself to him, and then disappeared.
 So what if demons, other Law Guardians, and dangerous, otherworldly forces stand against them?
 Come hell or high water, Ian intends to remind Veritas of the burning passion between them, because she is the only person seared on his mind—and his soul…

-SPOILER WARNING: If you haven’t read SHADES OF WICKED (book one) yet and you read the below, you WILL get spoiled on major plot points, including the ending.
-So, if you hate spoilers, don’t read this before you read SHADES OF WICKED.
-That aside, here’s my standard disclaimer about all pre-published excerpts: it hasn’t been copyedited yet, so you might still find spelling errors, grammar errors, and missing/incorrect words.
+Read the prologue, first three chapters, and several additional teaser chapters from WICKED BITE below.
+SPOILER WARNING: If you haven’t read SHADES OF WICKED yet, you WILL get spoiled on major plot points, including the ending.
+Also, some of these excerpts are pre-copyedits, so you might find spelling errors, grammar errors, and missing/incorrect words.
 Disclaimers and spoiler-warnings aside, happy reading :).

 WICKED BITE, copyright Jeaniene Frost